‘I’m thick-skinned’, she warns her vile husband after the

 non-Shakespearian the script is.

-In the film, Katherine is explicitly the property of a bilious, sneering
+Katherine is explicitly the property of a bilious, sneering

 father-son duo.
 Along with a plot of land in north-east England, Katherine has